 AICF’s audited financial statements are available to the general public and are generated in accordance with industry best practices and applicable laws governing non-profit organizations.
 The audit is conducted by an independent accountant with the oversight of the Board of Directors’ Audit Committee.
 The most recent audited financial statements may be downloaded here.

-Working capital ratio in terms of years is 0.73 for 2015, 0.96 in 2014 and 1.41 in 2013.
+Working capital ratio in terms of years is 0.87 for 2016, 0.73 for 2015, 0.96 in 2014 and 1.41 in 2013.
 Working Capital Ratio is defined as how many years AICF could sustain its current level of spending using its Unrestricted and Temporarily Restricted Assets.

 AICF’s most recent Form 990 tax filing is available for download here.
 The Form 990 is reviewed by the Finance Committee of the Board of Directors prior to its annual filing.